-I've started my cloud data engineering journey with a data ingestion project on AW.
-It turns out, it was also my first contact with data engineering overall, so I felt very excited about this completely new branch.
-With my last commits to the project's repository, after discovering all these new "data" things, I knew I wanted to settle my career in this field for a while.
-So I started to look for a new data challenge and found one on GCP.
+I've started my cloud data engineering journey with a data ingestion project on AWS.
+It turns out, it was also my first contact with data engineering overall, so I felt very excited about this completely new domain.
+After discovering all these new "data" things, I knew I wanted to settle my career in this field for a while.
+So I started to look for a new data challenge and found a project on GCP.

-Although the scope of the services was more limited there, I tried to make some effort and see the ones I wasn't supposed to work with.
-That's when I had an aha moment and I found a lot of similarities with my previous project.
+Although the scope was limited to the batch processing services, I tried to make some effort and see the others on my own.
+That's when I had several aha moments.
+I realized that it was possible to solve the same problem with a similar approach on both clouds.
 From that moment, I've started to consider cloud services in terms of similarities.

 That's also how the idea of writing this book was born.
-Why have I called it with the "patterns" keyword?
-The concepts described here are present in at least 2 cloud providers, so they're something more general that you can use to solve the problem while moving from one cloud project to another.
-They're more models than cloud provider-specific features.
+I called it with the "data engineering patterns" keyword because the described solutions are present in at least 2 cloud providers.
+Hence they're something more general that you can use to solve the problem while moving from one cloud project to another.
+A little bit like a design pattern that you can apply in different programming languages to solve a given problem.